k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-FC represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.
+fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.

 <table>
     <thead>